-There are loads of other reasons to visit Argentina, not least the great metropolis of Buenos Aires, one of the most fascinating of all Latin American capitals.
-It’s an immensely enjoyable place just to wander about, people-watching, shopping or simply soaking up the unique atmosphere.
-Its many barrios, or neighbourhoods, are startlingly different – some are decadently old-fashioned, others thrustingly modern – but all of them ooze character.
-Elsewhere in the country, cities aren’t exactly the main draw, with the exception of beautiful Salta in the Northwest, beguiling Rosario – the birthplace of Che Guevara – and Ushuaia, which, in addition to being the world’s most southerly city, enjoys a fabulous setting on Tierra del Fuego.
+One of Argentina’s top attractions is the leviathan metropolis of Buenos Aires, the most fascinating of all South American capitals.
+It’s a riveting place just to wander about, people-watching, shopping or simply soaking up the unique atmosphere.
+Its many barrios (neighbourhoods) are startlingly different – some are decadently old-fashioned, others daringly modern – but all of them ooze character.
+The other main cities worth visiting are colonial Salta in the Northwest, beguiling Rosario – the birthplace of Che Guevara – and Ushuaia, which, in addition to being the world’s most southerly city, enjoys a fabulous waterfront setting on the Beagle Channel.

-The vastness of the land and the varied wildlife inhabiting it are the country’s real attractions outside the capital.
+But the country’s real trump cards outside the capital are the sheer size of the land and the diverse wildlife inhabiting it.
 In theory, by hopping on a plane or two you could spot howler monkeys and toucans in northern jungles in the morning, then watch the antics of penguins tobogganing into the icy South Atlantic in the afternoon.
-There are hundreds of bird species – including the Andean Condor and three varieties of flamingo – plus pumas, armadillos, llamas, foxes and tapirs, to be found in the country’s forests, mountainsides and the dizzying heights of the altiplano, or puna.
-Lush tea plantations and parched salt-flats, palm groves and icebergs, plus the world’s mightiest waterfalls, are just some of the sights that will catch you unawares if you were expecting Argentina to be one big cattle ranch.
-Dozens of these biosystems are protected by a network of national and provincial parks and reserves.
+Argentina hosts hundreds of bird species – including the Andean condor and three varieties of flamingo – plus pumas, armadillos, llamas, foxes and tapirs roaming the country’s forests and mountainsides and the dizzying heights of the altiplano, or puna.
+Lush tea plantations and parched salt-flats, palm groves and icebergs, plus the world’s mightiest waterfalls, are just some of the scenes that will catch you unawares if you were expecting Argentina to be one big cattle ranch.
+Dozens of these biosystems are protected by an extensive network of national and provincial parks and reserves.

-As for getting around and seeing these wonders, you can generally rely on a well-developed infrastructure inherited from decades of domestic tourism.
-Thanks in part to an increasing number of boutique hotels, the range and quality of accommodation have improved noticeably in recent years.
-Among the best are the beautiful ranches known as estancias – or fincas in the north – that have been converted into luxury resorts.
-In most places, you’ll be able to rely on the services of top-notch tour operators, who will not only show you the sights but also fix you up with all kinds of outdoor adventures: horse-riding, trekking, white-water rafting, kayaking, skiing, hang-gliding, along with more relaxing pursuits such as wine-tasting, bird-watching or photography safaris.
-Argentina is so huge and varied it’s hard to take in all in one go – don’t be surprised if you find yourself longing to return to explore the areas you didn’t get to see the first time around.Read More
+For getting around and seeing these marvels, you can generally rely on a well-developed infrastructure inherited from decades of domestic tourism.
+Thanks in part to an increasing number of boutique hotels, the range and quality of accommodation has improved no end in the last decade.
+Among the best lodgings are the beautiful ranches known as estancias – or fincas in the north – that function as luxury resorts.
+In most places, you’ll be able to rely on the services of top-notch tour operators, who will not only show you the sights but also fix you up with a staggering range of outdoor adventures: horseriding, trekking, whitewater rafting, kayaking, skiing and hang-gliding, along with more relaxing pursuits such as wine tasting, birdwatching or photography safaris.
+Argentina offers such a hallucinating variety it’s all but impossible to take in on one trip – don’t be surprised if you find yourself longing to return to explore the bits you didn’t get to see the first time around.Read More

-Tango is not only a dance, or even an art form, but it is also a powerful symbol, perhaps what people associate with Argentina more than anything else.
-Essentially and intrinsically linked to Buenos Aires and its history, it nonetheless has fans all around the country.
-Rosario and to a lesser extent, Córdoba, the country’s two biggest cities after the capital, have a strong tango culture, complete with milongas (dance halls) and shops to buy the right footwear.
-And don’t be surprised to find humble folk in some remote village, hundreds of miles from Buenos Aires, listening to a scratchy recording of Carlos Gardel – still the leading figure of tango as song.
-Perhaps it is because tango depicts the Argentine psyche so well: a unique blend of nostalgia, resignation and passion.
+Tango is not only a dance, or even an art form, it is a powerful symbol, closely associated with Argentina around the world.
+Essentially and intrinsically linked to Buenos Aires and its multicultural history, it nonetheless has ardent fans all around the country.
+Rosario and, to a lesser extent, Córdoba, the country’s two biggest cities after the capital, have a strong tango culture, complete with milongas (tango dance halls) and shops to buy the right garb and footwear.
+And don’t be surprised to find villagers in some remote hamlet, hundreds of miles from Buenos Aires, listening to a scratchy recording of Carlos Gardel – the 1930s heart-throb still regarded as the best tango singer.
+Some experts argue that tango’s success can be put down to its perfect representation of the Argentine psyche: a unique blend of nostalgia, resignation and heartbroken passion.